-One diversion plan required periodic docket management reports to improve the judge's diligence.
-Another plan required the judge to seek medical care and counseling to improve the judge's stress management.
+The diversion program required periodic docket management reports to improve the judge's diligence.
+The Commission closed another diversion plan, begun in 2016, which required the judge to seek medical care and counseling to improve the judge's stress management.